THE REGINALD HUDLIN STORY

 That achievement led to Hudlin producing the 6th Governor’s Awards for the Academy of Motion Picture Arts and Sciences, honoring Maureen O’Hara, Jean-Claude Carriere, Hideo Misayaki and Harry Belafonte.

 He didn’t stop there.
 He went on to complete a crowning achievement in his third collaboration with the Academy of Motion Picture Arts and Sciences, executive producing The 88th Academy Awards.
+Reginald is the second African American to produce the show.

-Later that same year Hudlin executive produced the revival of SHOWTIME AT THE APOLLO.
+Hudlin executive produced the revival of SHOWTIME AT THE APOLLO.
 The special featured elements of the Apollo’s weekly Amateur Night competition, which has been running for 82 years and helped launch the careers of artists such as James Brown, Stevie Wonder, Lauryn Hill, Michael Jackson and The Jackson Five and D’Angelo.
 The show was hosted by Steve Harvey.

 Hudlin is also a founding partner of New Nation Networks, a joint venture with Google to create premium content for the web.